Affiliated Departments or Programs

 What about teaching energizes you?

 I enjoy connecting nursing theory to nursing practice.
 It’s exciting to see students work through clinical scenarios and have “aha” moments as they realize they are putting their knowledge to work.
 I’ve also found that many students experience accelerated learning when they find the material applicable and I like facilitating that acceleration.
 Teaching also enhances my own learning.
 Students ask great questions and I continue to learn new things every day as I pay attention to that interaction.

 What are your favorite courses to teach?
 Why are they favorites?
 What do you like about them?

-Community health is my favorite course to teach.
-Nursing students are accustomed to hospital, long-term care facility and clinic nursing environments.
+Population-Based Nursing is my favorite course to teach.
+Nursing students are accustomed to hospital, long-term care facilities and clinic nursing environments.
 We often hear students equate the bedside practice of skills such as IV insertion and medication administration as “real nursing.”
-Nursing encompasses so much more than such bedside skills.
-I have the joy of expanding students’ understanding of nursing to include the broader community, to see nursing through a population-focused lens.
+Nursing encompasses so much more than bedside skills.
+It is fun to see students’ understanding of nursing expand to include the broader community, to see nursing through a population-focused lens.
 The effect spills over into other nursing courses as students begin to consider broader issues even in their discharge teaching.
-A previous student of mine was able to see food insecurity over the weekends in elementary school-aged children as a nursing problem (the school already had free breakfast and free lunch programs).
-This student implemented a backpack lunch program for the children over weekends during the school year via the Community Health Nursing clinical.
+A previous student was able to see food insecurity over the weekends in elementary school-aged children as a nursing problem (the school already had free breakfast and free lunch programs).
+This student implemented a backpack lunch program, sending food home with elementary students over weekends during the school year via the Population-Based Nursing clinical.
 Nursing students can be innovative and visionary drivers of change when given the opportunity.
 I like to create those opportunities and facilitate the nursing process within the community setting.